F. O. Oertel

-Friedrich Oscar Oertel (9 December 1862 – 22 February 1942) was a German-born engineer, architect, and archaeologist.
+Friedrich Oscar Oertel (9 December 1862 – 22 February 1942) was a German-born British engineer, architect, and archaeologist.
 He is best known among Indian art historians and archaeologists for having excavated the archaeological site of Sarnath (India, Uttar Pradesh) in the winter of 1904–1905.
 It was here that in March 1905 he unearthed the Lion Capital of Ashoka of an Ashokan pillar, which was to become the national emblem of India.
 However, probably because he was mainly involved as a civil engineer and architect in the Public Works Department, his contributions to the fields of art history and archaeology are largely overlooked in the historiography of South Asian art and archaeology.

-Life
+Early life

-Friedrich [Frederick] Oscar Emanuel Oertel was born 9 December 1862 in Hannover, Germany.
+Friedrich [Frederick] Oscar Emanuel Oertel was born 9 December 1862 in Hannover, Kingdom of Hanover.
 He renounced his German citizenship before leaving for India as a young man and was naturalised British.
 He married Margaret Haywood Lechmere (1882–1969) on 25 July 1903, with whom he had two children.
 Retiring around 1920, he returned to England and from 1921 added the name of his wife to his own, thus publishing under the name of "F.O.
 Lechmere-Oertel".
 He died in New York on 22 February 1942.